realA10001986/Flux-Capacitor/README.md

 ### Locking IR control

 You can have your FC ignore IR commands from any IR remote control (be it the default supplied one, be it one you had the FC learn) by entering *70ok.
 After this sequence, the FC will ignore all IR commands until *70ok is entered again.
-The purpose of this function is to enable you to use the same remote for your FC and other props (such as SID).
+The purpose of this function is to enable you to use the same remote for your FC and other props.

 Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent across reboots.